Rackham Program Review

 Programs are reviewed every five years.

-Programs are notified of the upcoming review and asked to complete the Preliminary Information Form which captures specific program information such as changes in curriculum, measures of success, and funding practices.
-Rackham staff anonymously survey current graduate students to learn how the graduate program can facilitate graduate student success.
+Programs are asked to complete the Preliminary Information Form, which captures specific program information such as changes in curriculum, recruiting activities, and measures of success.
+Rackham staff anonymously survey current students to include their perspectives around how the graduate program facilitates graduate student success.

 Data is shared with the program prior to the meeting.
-The first meeting conversation focuses on successes and challenges for the program, how plans for the program have been realized, responses to the data sent (career outcomes and survey of graduating doctoral students) and how program leadership can engage with faculty about near and long-term changes in the discipline, especially as it concerns graduate education.
+The first meeting conversation focuses on how plans for the program have been realized, the biggest successes and challenges, responses to the data sent (career outcomes and survey of graduating doctoral students), and how program leadership can engage with faculty about near- and long-term changes in the discipline, especially as it concerns graduate education.

 In preparation for the second meeting, Rackham sends program-specific data on current students (recruitment, admissions, completion, and the survey of current students).
-Looking at this data, the discussion focuses on where the program is in terms of the future direction and steps to move closer to that vision.
+Looking at this data, we discuss where the program is in terms of the future direction and steps to move closer to that vision.
 Although program quality is principally in the hands of the faculty, Rackham shares expertise and examples to assist faculty initiatives.

-At the conclusion of the meetings, the Dean of Rackham and the Associate Dean write a letter summarizing the conversations with faculty leadership.
-The Deans of Rackham and the Dean of the school or college meet to discuss the strengths and opportunities of the graduate programs that participated in the review as highlighted in the draft letter.
-This conversation focuses on how to collaborate in supporting the next steps to improve the quality of the graduate program.
-At the conclusion of this meeting, the letters are finalized and sent to the department chair, graduate chair, and dean of each participating graduate program in early winter.
+At the conclusion of the review, the dean of Rackham and the associate dean write a letter summarizing the meeting conversations, including priorities that arose in those discussions.
+Prior to finalizing the letter, the deans of Rackham and the dean of the school or college meet to discuss the draft letters and alignment of strategic initiatives within the school or college.
+The final letter is then sent to the department chair, graduate chair, and dean of each participating graduate program in early winter.

 • RPR collaborates with the Rackham Institutional Research Office (IR) to share data that informs the conversations with graduate program leadership.
 IR has publicly facing program data that can be found on our Program Statistics page.